Fundraising Goal: $60,000

-As the team reflected on ways to serve our local community, we recognized the many organizations in our community that are already doing amazing work.
+As the team reflected on ways to serve our local community, we recognized the many organizations in our community are already doing amazing work.
 We created the Community Sharing Project as a way to bless our neighbors through the financial support of local organizations.

 We realize that our list of organizations is nowhere near inclusive of all of the wonderful work happening in our community.
 However, we are very excited about the organizations we have chosen and the opportunity to partner with them through financial support.

-- Arbor Place.
+The Mix at Arbor Place.

-- Lancaster County Homeless Coalition
+Lancaster County Homeless Coalition

 A network of organizations and individuals working together to provide all people experiencing homelessness within our community with shelter and a place to stay.
 Donations would support their shelter supply fund and their mobile hygiene/shower truck.

-Tabor’s mission is to help strengthen the Lancaster County community by giving people the tools and inspiration to meet their housing and financial challenges and by revitalizing our surroundings.
+Tenfold’s (a merger of Tabor Community Services and Lancaster Housing Opportunity Partnership) mission is to help strengthen the Lancaster County community by giving people the tools and inspiration to meet their housing and financial challenges and by revitalizing our surroundings.
 Their programs help individuals and families with rent/mortgage and utility needs.

 Lancaster County Food Hub

 The Food Hub distributes food and clothing in Lancaster City, runs the Wheels to Work program to help individuals afford vehicles needed for commuting to work, and runs a women’s winter shelter in Lancaster.

-- Parish Resource Center
+Parish Resource Center

 The Parish Resource Center organizes the Lancaster Community Meal Program, which is a network of organizations and churches that together provide three free meals a day to those in need in Lancaster City.

-- San Juan Bautista
+Plaza San Juan Bautista Youth & Cultural Center

 A church in Lancaster City that organizes food and clothing programs for community members in that area of the city, with particular outreach to Spanish-speaking community members.

 Thank you for being a part of this exciting project and partnering with these wonderful organizations in our community who are showing love to our neighbors each and every day